-Most of the time changes will be made to master and backported.
+Most of the time changes will be made to branch

 When creating a PR, it is possible to add the Releases in the commit message (as done in the core):

 However, this is not enforced and not always done.
 In any case, it is up to the user merging a PR to decide how far the changes are to be backported.

 Community user: What should I do if I found an error in the documentation that applies to several versions?¶

 Apply your changes to the latest version you have verified your change

 to work with.
 If it is possible, apply your changed to the branch